jaredhanson/oauth2orize-acdc/README.md

 encouraged to track the progress of this specification and update implementations as necessary.
 Furthermore, the implications of relying on non-final specifications should be understood prior to deployment.

-## Support

-#### Funding

-This software is provided to you as open source, free of charge.
-The time and effort to develop and maintain this project is volunteered by [@jaredhanson](https://github.com/jaredhanson).
-If you (or your employer) benefit from this project, please consider a financial contribution.
-Your contribution helps continue the efforts that produce this and other open source software.

-Funds are accepted via [PayPal](https://paypal.me/jaredhanson), [Venmo](https://venmo.com/jaredhanson),
-and [other](http://jaredhanson.net/pay) methods.
-Any amount is appreciated.

 ## License